Country Dental offers dental fluoride treatment in all three of our Ontario dental clinics.

 The solution is left on the teeth for just a few minutes, then the dentist or hygienist will rinse your teeth gently, and ask you to spit out any remaining solution.
 You will not be able to eat or drink anything, including water, for about 30 minutes afterwards.
 Your teeth might feel pasty or slimy but that is simply a sign that the fluoride is sticking to the teeth and is making a barrier of protection.

-Although some individuals with sensitive teeth experience mild discomfort during or immediately after an application of fluoride, most people say their experience was very comfortable and pain free.
+Although some individuals with sensitive teeth experience mild discomfort during or immediately after a dental fluoride treatment, most people say their experience was very comfortable and pain free.

-If you believe you have a moderate or high risk for dental problems, call us here at Country Dental for an appointment.
 Our dentists can determine if you are a good candidate for a fluoride treatment.
-Even if you show no problems currently, our dentists may recommend the treatment on your next cleaning and exam, to give your teeth an extra measure of protection.
-A professional fluoride treatment can be your best option for a healthy, beautiful smile.
+Even if you show no problems currently, our dentists may recommend a fluoride treatment on your next cleaning or dental exam, to help give your teeth an extra measure of protection.
+A professional dental fluoride treatment can be your best option for a healthy, beautiful smile.

 Please contact Country Dental online to book a dental appointment or call one of our three dental clinics for more information about dental fluoride treatments: